Sulfinylamine

 Sulfinylamines (formerly N-sulfinyl amines) are organosulfur compounds with the formula RNSO where R = an organic substituent.
 These compounds are, formally speaking, derivatives of HN=S=O, i.e. analogues of sulfur dioxide and of sulfur diimide.
 A common example is N-sulfinylaniline.
 Sulfinyl amines are dienophile.
 They undergo [2+2] cycloaddition to ketenes.

 According to X-ray crystallography, sulfinylamines have planar C-N=S=O cores with syn geometry.

 Preparation

 Sulfinylamines can be made when thionyl chloride SOCl2 reacts with a primary amine.
+Indeed, the parent thionylamide, HNSO, can be made that way at low temperature.

 Reactions

-Mixtures of phosphine and borane derivatives can attach to the NSO chain to yield a R'3P=N+(R)SOB−R"3 compound.
-This can happen with tris(tert-butyl) phosphine and tris-(pentafluorophenyl)borane.
+A frustrated Lewis pair, such as tris(tert-butyl) phosphine and tris(pentafluorophenyl)borane, can attach to the NSO chain to yield a R'3P=N+(R)SOB−R"3 compound.